 4. Explore Killarney Lakes

-The three lakes of Killarney sit in a low valley surrounded by mountains and are incredibly beautiful.
-It’s quite popular to take a peaceful weekend getaway in the countryside and nestled around the Killarney Lakes are several luxury hotels, known for their beautiful views and great dining.
+One of the most popular things that locals like to do is take a peaceful weekend getaway to the Killarney countryside.
+Nestled around the Killarney Lakes are several luxury hotels, known for their beautiful views, great dining and relaxing spa treatments.

-Here’s a list of the best lakeside hotels in Killarney that locals recommended to us:
+Here’s a list of the best lakeside hotels in Killarney that our Irish friends recommended to us:

 5. Relax in Killarney’s Best Spas